AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant.md

 ### Authoring

-The **Authoring** feature in AI Assistant makes your authoring process smarter and faster.
+When AI Assistant is configured in **Standard** mode, the **Authoring** feature in AI Assistant makes your authoring process smarter and faster.
 It offers capabilities such as generating intelligent suggestions for content reuse, translating content, improving content quality, and more, all based on your selected content.
 This feature enhances the overall authoring experience and the productivity of authors.

 For more details, view [Authoring](./ai-assistant-right-panel.md).